jbech-linaro/optee_docs/building/gits/build.rst

 Doing a ``repo init``, ``repo sync`` from scratch can take a fair amount of time.
 The main reason for that is simply because of the size of some of the gits we are using, like for the Linux kernel and EDK2.
-With repo you can reference an existing forest and by doing so you can speed up repo sync to taking 20 seconds instead of an hour.
+With repo you can reference an existing forest and by doing so you can speed up repo sync to taking 30 seconds instead of 15-30 minutes.
 The way to do this are as follows.

     1. Start by setup a clean forest that you will not touch, in this example, let us call that ``optee-ref`` and put that under for